danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 * Product and technical requirements that will be disregarded

-The design of the computer and associated software is not in scope of this document.

 ## f.
 Future Goals

-*Product and technical requirements slated for a future time
+* Product and technical requirements slated for a future time

 ## g.
 Assumptions